BITCOIN

 Because of the manner in which blockchain utilizes cryptography, the public key can be shown publicly without any security risk.
 The private key, as the name implies, should be kept private, as anyone possessing the private key has the ability to spend the asset, for example by sending it to their own wallet!

-While BTC is a highly valuable asset, and a monumental achievement in economic history, it not the only type of cryptocurrency on the market.
-Many crypto investors own a variety of cryptocurrencies, including Bitcoin as well as its alternatives, called “altcoins”.
+While BTC is a precious asset, and a monumental achievement in economic history, it is not the only type of cryptocurrency on the market.
+Many crypto investors hold a variety of cryptocurrencies, including Bitcoin as well as its alternatives, called “altcoins”.
 For more information on these alternatives to BTC, please see the Altcoins page of this website.

 Disclaimer: This information here, and elsewhere on the website, is provided for entertainment, educational use, and the sharing of opinions and individual observations.
 This is not provided as advice from a financial advisor.
 The writer, SurfWeb3.com and/or its partners may own &/or have a financial interest in any or all of the items discussed on this website, &/or on connected social media platforms.
 There is no endorsement, nor any guarantee of quality, of items referred to on this website, including links, advertisements and affiliate relationships.
 The user of this site does so entirely and solely at his or her own risk.
 Please take personal responsibility for your investments, and do your own research.,